hres/cfg-classification-service/README.md

 Change the `host` and `port` properties in the mongodb.properties file in order to allow the Java API to connect to it.

+## Configure Drools

+Follow the instructions in [cfg-classification-rulesets] to setup classification-rules resources.

 ## Confirm Service is Running

 Run [Test]